What Are AI Voice Agents and How Do They Work?

 What Is an AI Voice Agent?

-The voice AI market was valued at $2.4 billion in 2024.
-By 2034, analysts expect it to cross $47.5 billion but if you're waiting for that decade to play out before paying attention, you've already missed the opening act.
+The voice agent market was valued at $2.4 billion in 2024.
+By 2034, analysts expect it to cross $47.5 billion, but if you're waiting for that decade to play out before paying attention, you've already missed the opening act.

 The numbers behind that shift:

-• 80% of businesses plan AI voice integration in customer service by end of 2026
+- 80% of businesses plan AI voice integration in customer service by the end of 2026

 The rise of AI voice agents is not a prediction.
-Enterprises moved first which is evident with these AI voice agents statistics.
-The rest are just catching up to them.
+Enterprises moved first; the rest are just catching up to them.

 How AI Voice Agents Work

-• NLU (Natural Language Understanding): Reads meaning, not just words.
-A caller saying "move my appointment from Tuesday to Thursday" gets parsed into intent (reschedule), entities (appointment, dates), and required action not a keyword match.
+- NLU (Natural Language Understanding): Reads meaning, not just words.
+A caller saying "move my appointment from Tuesday to Thursday" is parsed into intent (reschedule), entities (appointment, dates), and required action, rather than a keyword match.

 Most developers who build AI voice agents for the first time walk in with the same assumption: pick a good model, write a solid prompt, ship.
 Six weeks later they're debugging dropped calls, chasing latency spikes, and wondering why the agent confidently answers questions with information it fabricated.